-Ex: Pacer is recommending you spend $3.50 a day in May to hit your target budget of $108.
-But, you target expensive keywords that all have average CPCs of $5.
+Ex: Pacer recommends spending $3.50 daily in May to hit your target budget of $108.
+But, you target expensive keywords with average CPCs of $5.
 This may cause Pacer to be inaccurate because the actual CPC is higher than the target daily budget.

 7. Unreachable Target Spend/Day

 This means you have set a Target Spend/Day that is not reachable given your current target strategy.